petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 If you used the guidance in this article and are still having problems, you can open a support case.

 Use the following code to select the correct product and support topic.
-Doing so will ensure that you're connected with the Azure VM Image Builder support team.
+Doing so ensures that you're connected with the Azure VM Image Builder support team.

 ```text
 Product Family: Azure